nipy/nibabel/doc/source/devel/add_image_format.rst

    submodule (:doc:`add_test_data`).
 Check you can read these files correctly (see :mod:`nibabel.tests.test_parrec_data` for an example).
 #.
 Ask for advice as early and as often as you can, either with a
-   work-in-progress pull request (the best if you can) or on the mailing list or via github issues.
+   work-in-progress pull request (the easiest way for us to review) or on the mailing list or via github issues.

 .. include:: ../links_names.txt